mjwybrow/adaptagrams/README.md

 We use GNU `automake` to build.
 We've tried to make the contents of the repository as platform agnostic as possible, so you'll need to call `aclocal`, `autoconf`, and `automake` before `configure`.

-A somewhat transient dependency (depending on whether `libcola/output_svg.cpp` is included in the build) is [Cairo][cairo].
-It's only used by a few examples so you can easily build the core libraries without it.
+The only dependency is [Cairo][cairo] if debugging SVG output is to be included in several example test cases.
+The libraries themselves have no dependencies.

 Run `./autogen.sh` to compile from scratch.